-369. Daamodarah – One who bestows happiness on His devotees
+369. Damodarah – One who bestows happiness on His devotees

-The word Dama can refer to a rope, the world, happiness, etc. The word Udaram means belly.
+The word Dama means power, strength, conquer, happiness, self-control etc. The word udaram means belly.
 Based on these, Sri Adi Sankara gives the following interpretations:

 1. Udare daamaani asya iti Daamodarah – One who has all the worlds in His belly.

-2. Daamnaa udare baddha iti Daamodarah – One who was tied around His waist with a cord.
+2. Damana udare baddha iti Daamodarah – One who was tied around His waist with a cord.
 This interpretation is supported by this verse from Brahma Purana: